toomuchdesign/offside/README.md

 - Set up Grunt->Jshint

 ## Working on the repository

+Contributions and ideas to make Offside.js a better tool are welcome.

 [GruntJS](http://gruntjs.com/) is used for the build process, which means node and npm are required.
 If you already have those on your machine, you can install Grunt and all dependencies required for the build using: